Complete summary of WordCamp Europe 2023 with over 3000 participants, 64 sessions, and WordPress Playground demo. Conference highlights and insights.

 5.00 /5 - (33 votes )

-Athens’ historic surroundings provided a fitting backdrop for an event that embraced both past and future.
+Athens’ historic surroundings provided a fitting backdrop.
 The city, birthplace of democracy and philosophy, hosted thousands of people gathered to discuss the future of the world’s most used content management system.
-The contrast between ancient Greek ruins and cutting-edge technological demonstrations at the conference was striking – a reminder that technological innovation is also part of humanity’s great historical narrative.
+Demonstrations of WordPress 6.3 block editor, WebAssembly-based Playground, and live block-pattern editing happened a few hundred metres from the Acropolis.

 WordPress, which powers over 43% of all websites on the internet, has evolved from a simple blogging tool to a full-fledged content management system used by everything from small businesses to large enterprises and complex web applications.
 WordCamp Europe has become the most important European meeting point for the WordPress community, and the 2023 edition was no exception when it came to bringing together developers, designers, business owners, contributors, and enthusiasts from around the world.